💡 Disclosure: This post contains affiliate links. If you purchase through these links, we may earn a small commission at no extra cost to you.

 If you own multiple pairs, a vertical rack uses up instead of out — the golden rule of small-space storage.

 If you have an adjustable weight bench, most models have open lower frames.
 Slide the tray underneath, and your entire setup fits in roughly 4 square feet.
+For renters who want to take this even further, our guide to storing adjustable dumbbells under the bed covers the best low-profile setups for studio apartments and tight bedrooms.
 Bench + dumbbells + tray.
 That's a complete home gym in less space than a dining chair takes up.

 Everything has a home.
 Dumbbells that don't have a designated spot end up on the floor — where they're a trip hazard, a clutter source, and a reason you stop enjoying your workout space.
 Designate the spot.
 Use it every time.